National Agricultural Literacy Curriculum Matrix

 - Discuss with your students the possible answers to the question, "What are the major events or inventions that changed American families and communities, science, and technology, education, economy, business, trade, labor, and legislation from 1780-1929?"

 - Next, ask students what kind of fabric the majority of their clothes are made of.
 (The answer is cotton.)

 - Refer back to the question in step 1 and ask your students, "Could cotton impact families, communities, science, technology, education, economy, business, trade, labor, and legislation?"
 In this lesson students will learn how cotton impacted history.

-- Ask the students whether daily life chores have changed since their parents were children.
-Ask your students to share their parents’ or grandparents’ childhood stories about things they did around the house that are no longer done today.
+- Ask the students if daily life chores have changed since their parents were children.
+Ask your students if they can share their parents’ or grandparents’ childhood stories about things they did around the house that are no longer done today.
 Are there activities that the students do today that might someday seem dated to their children or grandchildren?